EliyaRabia/Family-Tracker/README.md

   Make sure you write this password down.
 We will need this later to access our database.
 - Grouping all the files above into one folder.
 - open index.js in vscode and change the password in the client to your password from pgAdmin download.
+- Download Node Windows installer from the https://nodejs.org/en
+- Choose the recommended LTS version.

 # DataBase:
 - open paAdmin click on "world" then click on "Query Tool".